Differences Between Require and Import

 });

-As you’ll see, we have a tendency to import the “fs” module into our program.
-It allows us to any function attached to it, like “readFile”.
+As you’ll see, we tend to import the “fs” module into our program.
+It allows us to access any function attached to it, like “readFile”.

 Require can look around for files within the following order: